AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 # Create and edit schemas in the UI

-This document provides an overview of how to create, edit, and manage custom Experience Data Model (XDM) schemas for your organization in the Adobe Experience Platform UI.
+This guide provides an overview of how to create, edit, and manage Experience Data Model (XDM) schemas for your organization in the Adobe Experience Platform UI.

 >[!IMPORTANT]
 >